stephanmg/calorimetry/docs/faq.rst

 Q: I receive an error `Error: [object Object]` in statistical testing panel for energy expenditure?

 A: Make sure, that you calculated first, TotalEnergyExpenditure and then RestingMetabolicRate.
 Omiting one of these calculations will lead to the received error.

+Q: Data file can't be read at all when metadata is provided with an error: `Error [object Object]` or `Argument is of length 0`?

+A: The TSE header must be valid, e.g. Weight with `.` instead of `.`, and if metadata `Genotype` etc. is used in metadata sheet as well, data have to be match the TSE header (e.g. no other groups like mis-spelled `cntrl` in TSE header if in metadata sheet is cntl and wt for instance allowed).
+Either fix in app or otherwise do not export TSE header from phenomaster at all and only fill metadata sheet.
+Also, when providing TSE files, the header must be valid.